Manifold Fitting under Unbounded Noise: Experimental Results

-To implicitly construct the output manifolds, all the methods--km17, cf18, and our method--require a bandwidth parameter $r$.
+To implicitly construct the output manifolds, the methods--km17, cf18, and our method,each require a bandwidth parameter $r$.
 According to the theoretical analysis, $r = O(\sqrt{\sigma})$.
 So we take $r = \lambda \sqrt{\sigma}$ in this simulation, where $\lambda$ is tuned in a large range for each method and each $\sigma$.
 All the results reported in this section are the ones using the best $\lambda$.
-To enable $r$ to be easily calculated, we test $\sigma = 0.01$ and $0.04$ in this section.
+The method ya21 also requires a bandwidth parameter $h$, which is again selected as the best one tuned from a large range.
 In constructing $\tilde{\alpha}_i(x)$, our method requires $\beta \geq 2$.
-We take $\beta = d+2$ in the simulation, which is same as \cite{pmlr-v75-fefferman18a} did.
+We take $\beta = d+2$ in the simulation, as \cite{pmlr-v75-fefferman18a} did.